AscanOfficiel2/CausoBiome/README.md

 ## 🧠 Purpose

-CausoBiome is a modular, stage-aware, and functionally grounded microbiome analysis pipeline purpose-built to uncover **microbial features (species, ARGs, and VFs)** that are **functionally and causally linked** to human disease progression—most notably **colorectal cancer (CRC)**.
+CausoBiome is a modular, stage-aware, and functionally grounded microbiome analysis pipeline purpose-built to uncover **microbial features (species, ARGs, and VFs)** that are **functionally and causally linked** to human disease progression most notably **colorectal cancer (CRC)**.

 Unlike conventional pipelines that stop at descriptive comparisons, CausoBiome is designed to **bridge microbiome discovery with translational insight** by leveraging modern statistical learning, causal inference, and external validation strategies.CausoBiome builds upon high-quality, genome-resolved metagenomic